Mikejo5000/vsts-docs-pr/docs/work/backlogs/add-link.md

 - Use the **Duplicate** link type when two work items have been created that essentially capture the same information; close one of the work items and keep the other one active
 - Use the **Parent/Child** link types when you want to break down work items into smaller items&mdash;for example, break down features into stories, or stories into tasks
 - Use  **Predecessor-Successor** link types when you want to track tasks that must be completed before others can be started; this link type is most often used when you plan work using Project
-- Use the **Related** link type when the work items being linked are at the same level&mdash;such as two user stories that define features that overlap one another&mdash;or to link work items that are defined in different team projects or managed by different teams.
+- Use the **Related** link type when the work items being linked are at the same level&mdash;such as two user stories that define features that overlap one another&mdash;or to link work items that are defined in different projects or managed by different teams.

 # [Browser](#tab/browser)